 Some of my favorite jobs.
 Being a wedding photographer was high pressure stuff.
 This day happens only once and it was my job to beautifully and artfully capture it to be treasured for years to come.
 Owning and running a small business taught me more than a classroom ever could have.
 I LOVED ALL OF IT!

 Now I work as a communications professional.
 (Not everyone gets to do more than one of their favorite things for a living but I have!)
 I am always learning, always striving, and always growing.
-I am currently studying to become a Certified Associate Project Manager through PMI and hope to transfer my creative, communication, and collaborative skills, into more impactful areas.
-I am also exploring the realm of UX writing/design.
+I am currently studying to become a Certified Associate Project Manager through PMI and hope to transfer my creative, communication, and administrative skills into the realm of UX Design.
 If I ever stop learning, check my pulse!